-2.2.2 Xcode 5.1.1 - Provides Command Line Tools (Terminal) and Associated Modified GCC 5.1 (GNU Compiler Collection)
+2.2.2 Xcode, CLTs (Command-Line Tools) and Modified GCC (GNU Compiler Collection)

-Xcode is a broad suit for software development on Mac and is provided by Apple.
-Several capabilities of Xcode are required for the present installation as further outlined below.
-However, because Xcode is not an inherent part of OS X, it needs to be installed separately from OS X (cf. Section 5.1 for the installation).
+Xcode is a broad suite for software development on Mac OS X and is provided by Apple.
+However, because Xcode is not an inherent part of OS X it needs to be installed in Section 5.1.
+The Xcode-version which has been tested together with El Capitan is listed in Tab.
+1. Furthermore, only some of the capabilities of Xcode are required for the present installation as further outlined below.